H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Beneficiaries 68 and older in 2028

-If you had already turned 68 by January 1, 2028, Medicare payment for these tests would be excluded that year under the bill's age rule.
+If you had already turned 68 by January 1, 2028, Medicare payment for these tests would be excluded that year under the bill's age rule, until the rising cutoff reaches your age.

 People who want repeat testing within a year